Alexander Hamilton Awards

 - Implementation of a third-party software tool that is being used exactly as it was designed to be used will generally not provide the level of creative thought leadership required to receive an Alexander Hamilton Award, although process changes that accompany a software deployment may make such an entry more viable.

-If you have any questions or would like a PDF of the online submission form for purposes of streamlining the submission process, please contact Meg Waters, editor in chief of Treasury & Risk, at [email protected] or 720-895-3967.
+If you have any questions, please contact Meg Waters, editor in chief of Treasury & Risk, at [email protected] or 720-895-3967.